Srujana-H-git/Smart-Lens/README.md

 # Smart-Lens

-## This is a Smart Lens that is specially designed for blind people
+## Smart Lens that is specially designed for blind people

 ### components used
   1).
 Ultrasonic sensor